Writing Tests

 }

 And we'll create a test for it.
-The name of the test file should match mask *Test.php
+The test filename should match the pattern *Test.php

 or *.phpt